drivendataorg/zamba/docs/docs/configurations.md

 #### `evenly_sample_total_frames (bool, optional)`

 Reach the total number of frames specified by evenly sampling from the duration of the video.
-Defaults to `False`.
+Defaults to `False`

 #### `pix_fmt (str, optional)`